ks1912/Strings-Making-Anagrams-Hackerrank-Solution/README.md

 For example, if a = cde and b = dcf, we can delete e from string a and f from string b so that both the remaining strings are cd  and dc which are anageams.

 # Function Description

+Complete the makeAnagram function in the editor below.
+It must return an integer representing the minimum total characters that must be deleted to make the strings anagrams. makeAnagram has the following parameter(s):

+1.	a: a string

+2.	b: a string